CodingCat12/make-a-lisp/README.md

 ## Overview

-**Make a Lisp** is a lightweight Lisp interpreter implemented in Rust, designed to explore the principles of language design and evaluation.
-This project endeavors to bring the expressive power of Lisp into the Rust ecosystem, leveraging Rust's type safety, performance, and concurrency capabilities.
+**Make a Lisp** is a lightweight Lisp interpreter implemented in Rust, focusing on functional purity and extensibility.

-## Project Goals

-The primary goal of Make a Lisp is to create a functional and extensible Lisp-like language that:
-- Allows users to write and evaluate Lisp expressions.
-- Supports basic control flow and data manipulation constructs.
-- Encourages exploration of language design concepts, such as parsing and evaluation mechanisms.
-- Provides a foundation for further language extensions, such as macro systems or advanced data structures.

 ## Current Status